The Benefits of Freezing Fresh Herbs with Olive Oil

 - Moreover, combining olive oil with sage helps to treat menstrual cramps.

-- Olive oil mixed with aromatic herbs such as basil, thyme or rosemary helps us strengthen the immune system.
+- Olive oil mixed with aromatic herbs such as basil, thyme or rosemary helps you strengthen the immune system.

 - If you suffer from indigestion, flatulence or heartburn, try to combine olive oil with mint leaves.
 This produces a delicious and great result.